Is Msvc.exe a Trojan horse? Does Msvc.exe harm your computer? Can Msvc.exe a cryptocurrency miner?

 About the Msvc.exe Research

-The content we publish on SensorsTechForum.com, this Msvc.exe how-to removal guide included, is the outcome of extensive research, hard work and our team’s devotion to help you remove the specific, adware-related problem, and restore your browser and computer system.
+The content we publish on SensorsTechForum.com, this Msvc.exe how-to removal guide included, is the outcome of extensive research, hard work and our team’s devotion to help you remove the specific trojan problem.

 How did we conduct the research on Msvc.exe?